 On 21 June 2017 the Queen’s Speech was delivered in the Houses of Parliament and announced a number of measures relevant to the TMT sector.
 Continue reading

 On 4 July 2017 the Independent Press Standards Organisation (the “IPSO“) published guidance for editors and journalists seeking advice on how the Editors’ Code of Practice applies to the use of material taken from social media to support or illustrate a particular story (the “Guidance“).

 On 3 July 2017 the Information Commissioner’s Office (“ICO“) determined that the Royal Free NHS Foundation Trust (the “Trust“) had breached the Data Protection Act 1998 (the “Act”) when it provided patient details to Google’s DeepMind.
-The Trust provided personal … Continue reading

 The Investigatory Powers Act 2016 (the “Act“) received Royal Assent on 29 November 2016.
 Dubbed the “Snoopers’ Charter” it has been heavily criticised by various commentators, including the advocacy group Liberty.
-The main source of criticism has been around the … Continue reading

 On 18 July 2017 the House of Lords European Union Committee (the “Committee“) published a report covering the impact of Brexit on four aspects of the EU Data Protection Package:

 - the General Data Protection Regulation (the “GDPR“) which will become directly applicable in all EU member states with effect from 25 May 2018.
 A Data Protection Bill is expected to be introduced by Parliament after the summer recess.